GaetanRoger/street-art-finder/README.md

 ### Known bugs
 - [ ] Adding or removing lots of pieces screw up the maxscore count on artists progression
 - [ ] Popups are not shown when clicking on circles on map
+- [x] Marking all pieces of an artist as found does not update score correctly (fixed using transaction)
 - [X] Search for pieces does not work on Artist Component
-- [x] Leaflet "Cannot remove of undefined" occurring randomly
+- [x] Leaflet "Cannot remove of undefined" occurring randomly (fixed by refactoring maps more cleanly)

 ### Priority 1
 - [ ] Allow admins to add artists
 - [ ] Allow admins to remove artists
 - [ ] Allow admins to mark artists as published/unpublished
+- [ ] User transactions and batches in functions to avoid data lose
 - [x] Allow users to delete all their data

 ### Priority 2